 The best way to prepare for an audit is to put oneself into the auditor's shoes.
 Take the perspective that you are looking for anything possible to increase the tax liability on the return.
 This is an area where a qualified tax preparer can be invaluable.

-Ask yourself tough questions and be prepared to support any questionable deductions.
+Pose tough questions and "throw out" any questionable deductions.
 Make sure any issue raised during an audit is something that has already been considered.
-If the pre-audit function is performed properly, the actual audit will be more comfortable, and you will be prepared for any negative adjustments.
+If the